The city-state of Singapore has grown into a hot destination, blending a heady mix of Asian cultures with a constant drive for progress.

-Although earlier settlements had existed on the island, Singapore’s development was kicked off with – and has been defined by – mass immigration from across Asia in the 19th century.
-As a result, today it is home to an ethnic mix of Chinese, Malays and Indians as well as expats from all over the world.
+Although earlier settlements had existed on the island, Singapore’s development was kick-started by mass immigration from across Asia in the 19th century.
+As a result, it still plays home to an ethnic mix of Chinese, Malays and Indians, as well as expats from across the world.

-The gleaming skyscrapers that tower over Singapore shield a plethora of older buildings, including the Chinese and Hindu temples and Islamic mosques that stud this multicultural city.
-Helpfully for foreign visitors, these different groups tend to use English as their common language.
+The gleaming skyscrapers that tower over Singapore shield a plethora of older buildings, including the temples and mosques that stud this multicultural city.
+And helpfully for foreign visitors, these different groups tend to use English as their common language.

 Changi Airport continues to top polls for its service and facilities, and in many ways exemplifies Singapore’s quest for efficiency, but today’s city is also somewhere with exciting nightlife and some truly exceptional places to eat.